The study of Bible prophecy is a most fascinating engagement.

-Now in the fourteenth year of king Hezekiah did Sennacherib king of Assyria come up against all the fortified cities of Judah, and took them (2 Kings 18:13).
+Now in the fourteenth year of king Hezekiah did Sennacherib king of Assyria come up against all the fortified cities of Judah, and took them (2 Kgs.
+18:13).

-Hezekiah, who was one of Judah’s better kings, had been seriously intimidated by the threat, and he paid the Assyrian ruler three hundred talents of silver and thirty talents of gold.
+Even though Hezekiah was one of Judah’s better kings, he had been seriously intimidated by the threat.
+He paid the Assyrian ruler three hundred talents of silver and thirty talents of gold.
 This is the equivalent of eleven tons of silver and a ton of gold!
 This precious bounty was stripped from the sacred temple and the king’s palace.

 And it came to pass that night, that the angel [messenger] of Jehovah went forth, and smote in the camp of the Assyrians, one hundred and eighty-five thousand.
-And when men arose early in the morning, behold, these were all dead bodies (2 Kings 19:35; Isaiah 37:36; Psalm 76).
+And when men arose early in the morning, behold, these were all dead bodies (2 Kgs.
+19:35; Isa.
+37:36; Psa.
+76).

 Sennacherib’s arrogant blasphemy against Jehovah was answered by a sizable conglomerate of corpses!
 Hostile critics scoff at this supernatural account, but there is no reason for the devout Bible student to question it.